Complete Guide to Sentiment Analysis: Updated 2020

-In today’s environment where we’re justifiably suffering from data overload (although this does not mean better or deeper insights), companies might have mountains of customer feedback collected; but for mere humans, it’s still impossible to analyze it manually without any sort of error or bias.
+In today’s environment where we’re suffering from data overload (although this does not mean better or deeper insights), companies might have mountains of customer feedback collected.
+Yet for mere humans, it’s still impossible to analyze it manually without any sort of error or bias.

 Oftentimes, companies with the best intentions find themselves in an insights vacuum.
-You know you need insights to inform your decision making and you know that you’re lacking them, but don’t know how best to get them.
+You know you need insights to inform your decision making.
+And you know that you’re lacking them.
+But you don’t know how best to get them.

-Sentiment analysis provides some answers into what the most important issues are, from the perspective of customers, at least.
+Sentiment analysis provides answers into what the most important issues are.
 Because sentiment analysis can be automated, decisions can be made based on a significant amount of data rather than plain intuition that isn’t always right.

 Impossible to analyze large amounts of data without error

 Imagine this scenario: you’re the owner of a small delivery business and you receive about 20 responses to your email surveys every month.
 You could (and should), read these yourself and perform your own analysis by hand.